 If you ever needed to print from a Mac OS X computer to a printer shared on a Windows Vista workstation you most likely entered a world of pain and frustration.
 For most people, except perhaps some masochistic types, this is definitely not what printing should be about.
 Especially not on a "user-friendly" Mac anyway…

-The OWA Thunderbird plugin is a life-saver.
+OWA Thunderbird plugin (link down) is a life-saver.
 Especially for those of you who (like me) have an employer that’s not too keen on open standards.
 However – for a long time – I have been plagued by a problem that garbled French accented characters in the messages I sent.
 Until I got a message from Alvaro…

 Every web designer is – at one point – faced with that question: “What is the optimal width and height for that new site I’m working on ?“.
 Let’s try to answer that question using common sense and a little tool I developed which I dubbed the “Browser Screenshot Compendium”.